 Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2021.

-Projectors are not typically convenient or cheap.
-To get the most out of the best projectors you need to paint entire rooms black, buy yourself a screen, an audio set-up and may have to fix a chunky mounting bracket onto the ceiling.
+Projectors are typically neither convenient nor cheap.
+To get the most out of the best projectors you need to paint entire rooms black, buy yourself a screen, an AVR, a speaker package and possibly even have to fix a chunky mounting bracket onto the ceiling.

 This is why portable and mini projectors are a better choice for many.
 There's no need to replace your TV.
 Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
 What's more, installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at it (though a dedicated screen is so much better).